sikora507/PrismJsContainerized/README.md

 Works excellent with code plugin for TinyMCE, where the language is set on `<pre>` tag instead of `<code>` that's inside it.

+Only remember to have your prismjs.css file included on your website.

-By calling http endpoint from your backend service you get colorized syntax back that you can store in your database directly without including prismJs on your website.
+By calling `POST /highlight` (text/html) endpoint from your backend service you get colorized syntax back that you can store in your database directly without including prismJs on your website.
 This will elimimate the delay between page load and colorized syntax appear.

 Build docker image example:
 ```